nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 # Custom layouts
 The design system consists of various "slots" that you can fill or replace with custom template content.

-! slots

-// @banner
-// header
-// @subheader

-// aside
-// @complementary

-// @pagehead
-// @pagefoot

-// footer
-// @bottom
-// @menu
+The slots are named as follows:

+[image.gridpaper /img/custom-layout.svg]

 For example, if you want to add a custom banner above the global header you'd create a layout module called "banner":